av-mae-uf/av1tenth-docs/docs/index.rst

    :height: 283px
    :align: center

-Welcome to EML4930: Autonomous Vehicles documentation.
+Welcome to EML4930: Autonomous Vehicles class documentation.
 This site will serve as a main page for the class.
 All information to be successful in the class will be posted up here, including all assignments, milestones and projects.
 Explore the sections below to learn more about the hardware and software.

 If you are a student in the class, start at the top with `tutorial resources <gettingstarted/tutresources.html>`_ so that you are prepared for the class.